-- Ezio Auditore, the protagonist of Assassins Creed II, is a friend of Leonardo da Vinci and can become a patron of the arts by buying dozens of actual Renaissance paintings for his villa.
+- Ezio Auditore, the protagonist of Assassin's Creed II, is a friend of Leonardo da Vinci and can become a patron of the arts by buying dozens of actual Renaissance paintings for his villa.

-- The Disciple from Knights Of The Old Republic II The Sith Lords certainly counts.
+- The Disciple from Knights of the Old Republic II: The Sith Lords certainly counts.
 Speaking with a generous vocabulary, a soft voice, and greeting the player with a bow, The Disciple constantly shows the a wide array of knowledge and savvy.
 He intellectually points out that the Jedi are flawed but are needed because, even if they make mistakes, Jedi are necessary symbols for the unification of the Republic, and recognizes the importance of the Restoration Project and Onderon.
 Despite being an upright fellow, his starting class is Soldier a.k.a. the class with the highest base Strength and most weapon specialties and feats in the game.
 If trained, he can become a Jedi Consular, the class that receives the most Force Powers in the game.
 He excels in all levels of kicking ass while remaining polite and intellectual.

 - In Jade Empire, Sir Roderick Ponce von Fontlebottom the Magnificent Bastard definitely presents himself as this.

 - Slayer from Guilty Gear.
 He perpetually smokes a pipe and wears a suit and tie while fighting, and can make his opponent disappear by reading a haiku.